Math-42/run-cli/README.md

 - [x] Run and compile your code
 - [x] Download all test cases
 - [x] Run your test cases locally
+  - [ ] Run a specific test case
+- [ ] Generate a report for the test cases output
 - [ ] Send your submission to run.codes
+- [ ] Show your run.codes results
 - [ ] Subscribe in new courses
 - [ ] Get the input of the closed test cases
 - [ ] Import projects from git/run.codes